open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Configuration

-An Elite Infantry Squad consists of 2 Elite Infantry Minors.
-1 Elite Infantry Minor may be upgraded to a Major or Ultra.
+An Elite Infantry Squad consists of 2-3 Elite Infantry Minors.
+1 Elite Infantry Minor may be replaced by a Major or Ultra.

 #### Equipment